 Lily Chin has been involved in some aspect of the fashion industry since age 13.
 As both a knitter and crocheter, she has worked in the yarn industry for over 25 years, designing, instructing, and authoring 8 books.

 She has created looks for the New York Fashion Week runway collections, was named a Master Knitter by Vogue Knitting, and has been cited in media across the U.S.

-Since 2017, she is working closely with non-profit organization True Vineyard Ministries, creating original designs for their yarn Handspun Hope and in September of 2017 she traveled to Rwanda to teach women there new knitting techniques.
+Since 2017, she has worked closely with the non-profit organization True Vineyard Ministries creating original designs for their Handspun Hope yarn and traveled to Rwanda to teach women there new knitting techniques.

 You can find Alexandra’s design portfolio on Ravelry at StudioDavidoff and on her website www.alexandradavidoff.com